 The Templars and the Early French Gothic Cathedrals

 In the early 12th century, there was an explosion of the mysteries of the Sacred Feminine as they began to appear in the new Gothic Cathedrals that were being built around Paris.
 Bernard of Clairvaux, whose devotion to the Mother Mary as well as to the poetry of the Song of Songs, played a prominent role in the development of this architectural breakthrough.
 The most notable innovation of these cathedrals was the explosion of light, architectural achievements possibly due to models brought back by Templars and Christians from the Arabic and Sufi contacts made in the East.
-But what was equally striking, was the prominent images of the sacred feminine, that included but not exclusive to Mother Mary, and that there were virtually no images of the sacrificed Jesus.
+But what was equally striking, was the prominent Sophianic-type images, that included but not exclusive to Mother Mary.
+It is interesting to note that there were virtually no images of the crucified Jesus.
 It is believed that the Templars were involved behind the scenes in spurring some of the religious themes expressed in these stone images and lends intrigue into the relationship between them and the mason guilds of that time.
 Templar signatures can be found such as the Templar cross behind the head of Jesus in the central portal of Chartres.

 From the Abbey of Notre Dame of Zion to the emergence of the Notre Dame cathedrals of St. Denis (first begun in 1135), Chartres, Notre Dame de Paris, Reims, and Strasbourg, these all seem to be inspired by some newfound inspiration towards not only Mother Mary, but by broader archetypal motifs as exemplified by Sophia in various Gnostic texts.

 Significance of the Templars and The Sacred Feminine